kdave/btrfs-progs/Documentation/btrfs-filesystem.rst

                     Global reserve:              512.00MiB      (used: 0.00B)
                     Multiple profiles:                  no

-        * *Device size* -- sum of raw device capacity available to the filesystem
+        * *Device size* -- sum of raw device capacity available to the filesystem, note that this may not be the same as the total device size (the difference is accounted as slack)
         * *Device allocated* -- sum of total space allocated for data/metadata/system profiles, this also accounts space reserved but not yet used for extents
         * *Device unallocated* -- the remaining unallocated space for future allocations (difference of the above two numbers)
         * *Device missing* -- sum of capacity of all missing devices
+        * *Device slack* -- sum of slack space on all devices (difference between entire device size and the space occupied by filesystem)
         * *Used* -- sum of the used space of data/metadata/system profiles, not including the reserved space
         * *Free (estimated)* -- approximate size of the remaining free space